What is Connect?

 Developed by Marlene Moretti, Professor and Canada Research Chair, in collaboration with government stakeholders and mental health practitioners, this evidence based, manualized 10-week program promotes social, emotional and behavioural adjustment and attachment security in children and youth between the ages of 8 and 18 years of age.
 Different versions of the program are available for use with parents, kinship and foster carers, and for staff working in group home, residential and hospital settings.
-Connect is available in English, French, Swedish and Italian.
+Connect is available in English, French, Swedish, Italian, Mandarin and Spanish.

 Rather than teach the A-B-C’s of parenting, Connect© helps caregivers understand basic attachment concepts which can then be applied across a broad range of situations and relational contexts.
 A strength-based approach to supporting families, Connect© is consistent with trauma informed practice and is offered by a variety of professionals in settings such as schools, community agencies and mental health offices.

 Connect has recently been adapted for a number of specialized populations including, Foster Parents and Parents and Caregivers of transgender youth.
-Connect is also available in English, French, Swedish, and Italian.
+Connect is also available in English, French, Swedish, Italian, Mandarin and Spanish.